ricsign/markov-shakespeare/README.md

 The React app is connected to the Flask server, so it can send API requests and receive response from the server.

+In the app, you can set the level of composition (8 different levels varied by training sizes), the initial prompt, and length of the passage (9 different default length options).